 Watermelons can be round, oblong or spherical in shape; light to dark green in color, with white mottling stripes.

-Its flesh are commonly bright red in color but there are also other varieties where its flesh are dark brown, orange, yellow, pink or even white.
+Its flesh is commonly bright red in color but there are also other varieties where its flesh is dark brown, orange, yellow, pink or even white.

-Watermelon is another of my all-time favorite.
-Not only is it cooling for the body in our tropical climate, it is excellent for flushing out the kidney and bladder, aiding in excretion of waste materials.
+Watermelon is another of my all-time favorite fruit.
+Not only is it cooling for the body in our tropical climate, it is alkalizing, and excellent for flushing out the kidney and bladder, aiding in excretion of waste materials.

-As the red watermelon juice can be very sweet on its own, I usually juice them together with the rind as well.
+I usually juice watermelon with the rind as well.
 Rind is the whitish green part of the watermelon, between the skin and the red flesh.
 This part of the fruit contains the highest level of quality minerals and chlorophyll, and should not be discarded.
+In fact, the rind is beneficial for dissolving kidney stones!

 The water content in watermelon is extremely high at 92%.
 It is rich in beta-carotene, folate, vitamin C, vitamin B5 and smaller amounts of B1, B2, B3 and B6.